UofT-UTSC-CS-sandbox/final-term-project-fullcommit/doc/sprint0/product.md

 ### Highlights

-YOUR ANSWER GOES HERE ...

-Specify 3 - 5 key decisions and/or insights that came up during your meetings and/or collaborative process.
-Here are few questions that can guide you

- * Short (5 min' read max)
- * Decisions can be related to the product and/or the team process.
-    * Mention which alternatives you were considering.
-    * Present the arguments for each alternative.
-    * Explain why the option you decided on makes the most sense for your team/product/users.
- * Essentially, we want to understand how (and why) you ended up with your current product plan.
- * How did you organise the team?
-Which tools did you use, if any?
- * How frequently did you meet?

  1. Choosing the Product Idea
 Alternatives Considered: Hospital Management Platform vs. Building Navigation System.
 Arguments for Each Alternative: